ayushshrivastv/Scalable-cToken/README.md

 For a detailed technical architecture and component flow diagrams, please refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) document.

 P.S.
-After 48 hours of coding, debugging, and more coffee than water—here's the Project.
-The backend isn’t quite where I want it yet—there’s still a lot of work ahead!
+After 48 hours of coding, debugging, and more coffee than water—here’s the project.
+The backend isn’t quite where I want it yet—there’s still a lot of work ahead.

+I first discovered this project on Superteam on March 10th, and This is my very first submission to a Superteam Projects.

 ### Web Page Link
 **[Scalable cToken Page](https://scalable-c-token-ayushshrivastvs-projects.vercel.app/)**